WalletConnect/walletconnect-docs/docs/swift/push/dapp-usage/implementation.md

 public var deleteSubscriptionPublisher: AnyPublisher<String, Never>
 ```

-### Send Push Subscription:
+### Request to Send Push Notifications

-Once you have an active pairing with a wallet, you are able to send a push subscription requests on a pairing topic.
+Once you have an active pairing with a wallet, you are able to send a push subscription request on a pairing topic.

 ```swift
 try await Push.dapp.request(account: Account, topic: String)
 ```

-### Send a Push Message to a Wallet
+### Send a Push Notification

 Once a push subscription is established, you can then send a push notification to a wallet on the designated push subscription topic.